 “Dwarf Fat Lady” Sophia Schultz was a frequenter to Eisenmann’s studio.
 Sometime during the 1880s, she began to grow facial hair, which was reinforced with a little pencil work.

 People with amazing appearances live amazing lives.
 The four-legged Myrtle Corbin bore 2 and 3 children respectively from her two separate vaginas.

-In the 19th century, physical deformation was not so much a handicap as a talent.
-As in modern society where we strive to fix any deformities towards an ideal perfection, if the situation allows and is not life threatening, physical deformation was used to an advantage.
-Many of the performers in dime museums received good wages and married with happy lives.
+In the 19th century, physical deformation was not considered so much as a handicap, but as a born talent.
+Where as in modern society where we strive to fix any imperfections towards an ideal image, if the situation allows and is not life threatening, physical deformation was an advantage to be used.
+Many of the performers in dime museums received good wages, married, and lived with happy lives.
 Much like Eli Bowen, whose feet grew directly out of his pelvis.

 I started to collect these beautiful portraits along with other medical and spirit photographs, after I decided I had seen enough of Surrealism such as Bellmer, Molinier, Man Ray and Cecil Beaton.

 Eisenmann’s carefully staged backdrop, props, costume, lighting and angles add to the dramatic and distinct atmosphere of each portrait.

 Reaching success with Admiral Dot the Midget, it is known that Phineas Taylor Barnum (known widely as P.T.
 Barnum) accepted abnormal people as gods, although the notion is a bit sketchy.
 He left his signature on a portrait by Eisenmann in 1885.